k-dickinson/model_attacks_and_robustness/README.md

 This project investigates and improves the adversarial robustness of BERT-based sentiment analysis models through comprehensive attack evaluation and defensive training techniques.

+##TL;DR

+Built a BERT sentiment classifier that maintains 86% clean accuracy and 56% adversarial robustness through enhanced training and calibration.

 ## Project Overview

 The project is divided into two main components: